UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer3-response.md

 This cross-reference has been added to the text.

 >7.
 In line 314, refer to Fig. 11 before Fig. 12.
 >8.
 In line 320, refer to Fig. 13 before Fig. 14.

+The figure order has been corrected in the manuscript such that they are referred to sequentially.

 >9.
 In line 360, it must be “…likely due to…” instead of “…likely to due…”.